open-traffic-generator/ixia-c/docs/faq.md

 </summary>
 <br>

-The `app-usage-reporter` container collects and uploads to the Keysight cloud some basic telemetry information from the Ixia-c controller.
+The `app-usage-reporter` container collects and uploads to the Keysight cloud some basic telemetry information from the KENG controller.
 This information helps Keysight improve the controller by focusing on the features that are being used by end users.
 </details>

 <details>